Vanakkam Chennai: Production

 Vanakkam Chennai is the directorial debut of Kiruthiga Udhayanidhi.
 After she completed the script, she had no intention of directing it and approached other directors, but none accepted.
 On the encouragement of M. Rajesh, she herself decided to direct.
-Kiruthiga's husband Udhayanidhi produced the film and also helped improvise the script.
+Kiruthiga's husband Udhayanidhi Stalin produced the film and also helped improvise the script.
 Sunaina was initially to play the lead female role which went to Priya Anand.
 Cinematography was handled by Richard M. Nathan, and editing by T. S. Suresh.
 Principal photography began on 1 February 2013 at ECR, Chennai.
 Although Kiruthiga had contracted chikungunya on the first day of filming, she refused to cancel the shoot for that day.
 As of May, filming was taking place in Munnar.
-The film's final schedule began in July 2013 in Chennai, and would be completed in 10 days.
+The film's final schedule began in mid-July 2013 in Chennai, and wrapped later the same month.
 Responding to criticism that the film was plagiarised from the 1955 film Missamma, Kiruthiga denied them as rumours, saying the story of Vanakkam Chennai was something she developed during her college days.
 The music video for "Chennai City Gangsta" includes stop motion animation, which was created by Idea Heavens Studio.